fritz-marshal/fritz/doc/user_guide.md

 # Fritz User Guide

-Fritz is the science data platform for the Zwicky Transient Facility (ZTF) Phase-II.
+Fritz is the science data platform for the Zwicky Transient Facility (ZTF) Phase II.

-It implements an end-to-end, scalable, API-first system for Time-domain Astronomy and offers:
+It implements an end-to-end, scalable, API-first system for Time-domain Astronomy and features:
 - Multi-survey data archive and alert broker
 - Interactive marshal for the transient, variable, and Solar system science cases
 - Workhorse for machine learning applications and active learning